Java's New and Unused Machine Instruction

 Interestingly, while the

-invokedynamic instruction is available within the virtual machine, the Java compiler is not capable of generating this instruction.*
+is available within the virtual machine, the Java compiler cannot

-The JVM has grown up to be more important than just to the Java language.
+The JVM has become more important than just to the Java language.

 * - As of Java 7u2.